overviewer/Minecraft-Overviewer/docs/running.rst

 .. cmdoption:: --forcerender

     Forces The Overviewer to re-render every tile regardless of whether it thinks it needs updating or not.
-It does no tile mtime checks, nor does it check any last modification time of the world.
+It does no tile mtime checks, and therefore ignores the last render time of the world and the last modification time of each chunk.
 It unconditionally renders every tile that exists.

     The caveat with this option is that it does *no* checks, period.
 Meaning it will not detect tiles that do exist, but shouldn't (this can happen if your world shrinks for some reason.
-For that specific case, :option:`--check-tiles` is actually more appropriate).
+For that specific case, :option:`--check-tiles` is actually the appropriate mode).

+    This option is useful if you have changed a render setting and wish to re-render every tile with the new settings.

     This option is automatically activated for first-time renders.
 This option conflicts with :option:`--check-tiles` and :option:`--no-tile-checks`